taigaio/taiga-contrib-gitlab-auth/README.md

 #### Taiga Back

-In your Taiga back python virtualenv install the pip package `taiga-contrib-github-auth` with:
+In your Taiga back python virtualenv install the pip package `taiga-contrib-gitlab-auth` with:

 ```bash
   pip install taiga-contrib-gitlab-auth